Ice cream float

-An ice cream float or ice cream soda, also known as a spider in Australia and New Zealand, is a chilled beverage that consists of ice cream in either a soft drink or a mixture of flavored syrup and carbonated water.
+An ice cream float, soda float or ice cream soda, also known as a spider in Australia and New Zealand, is a chilled beverage made by adding ice cream to a soft drink or to a mixture of flavored syrup and carbonated water.

-When root beer and vanilla ice cream are used together to make the beverage, it is typically referred to as a root beer float (United States and Canada).
-A close variation is the coke float, using cola instead of root beer.
+When root beer and vanilla ice cream are used, the beverage is referred to as a root beer float (United States).
+A close variation is the coke float, which is made using cola.

 History

-The ice cream float was invented by Robert McCay Green in Philadelphia, Pennsylvania, in 1874 during the Franklin Institute's semicentennial celebration.
-The traditional story is that, on a particularly hot day, Green ran out of ice for the flavored drinks he was selling and used vanilla ice cream from a neighboring vendor, inventing a new drink.
+The ice cream float was invented by Robert M. Green in Philadelphia, Pennsylvania, in 1874 during the Franklin Institute's semicentennial celebration.
+The traditional story is that, on a particularly hot day, Green ran out of ice for the flavored drinks he was selling and instead used vanilla ice cream from a neighboring vendor, inventing a new drink.

 His own account, published in Soda Fountain magazine in 1910, states that while operating a soda fountain at the celebration, he wanted to create a new treat to attract customers away from another vendor who had a larger, fancier soda fountain.
 After some experimentation, he decided to combine ice cream and flavored soda.
 During the celebration, he sold vanilla ice cream with soda and a choice of 16 flavored syrups.
 The new treat was a sensation and soon other soda fountains began selling ice cream floats.
 Green's will instructed that "Originator of the Ice Cream Soda" was to be engraved on his tombstone.

 There are at least three other claimants for the invention of the root beer float: Fred Sanders, Philip Mohr, and George Guy, one of Robert Green's own employees.
-Guy is said to have absentmindedly mixed ice cream and soda in 1872, much to his customer's delight.
+Guy claimed to have absentmindedly mixed ice cream and soda in 1872, much to his customers' delight.

 Regional names

 In Australia and New Zealand, an ice cream float is known as a "spider" because once the carbonation hits the ice cream it forms a spider web-like reaction.
 It is traditionally made using either lime or pink cream soda.

-In the UK and Ireland, it is usually referred to as an "ice-cream float" or simply a "float", as "coke" is often used generically to refer to any cola in the United Kingdom, and "soda" is usually taken to mean soda water, sweetened carbonated drinks instead being collectively called "soft drinks", "(fizzy) pop" or "fizzy juice".
+In the UK and Ireland, it is usually referred to as an "ice-cream float" or simply a "float", as "soda" is usually taken to mean soda water.
+Sweetened carbonated drinks are instead collectively called "soft drinks", "(fizzy) pop", or "fizzy juice".

 In Mexico, it is known as "helado flotante" ("floating ice cream") or "flotante".
-In El Salvador, Honduras, Guatemala, Costa Rica and Colombia it is called vaca negra (black cow), while in Puerto Rico it is referred to as a "black out".
+In El Salvador, Honduras, Guatemala, Costa Rica, and Colombia, it is called "vaca negra" (black cow); in Brazil, "vaca preta"; and in Puerto Rico, a "black out".

-In the United States, an "ice cream soda" typically refers to the drink containing soda water, syrup, and ice cream, whereas a "float" is generally ice cream in a soft drink (usually root beer).
+In the United States, an "ice cream soda" typically refers to the drink containing ice cream, soda water and flavored syrup, whereas a "float" is generally ice cream combined with a carbonated soft drink (usually root beer).